olivia-mauger/tutorials/docs/source/operators.rst

 	     	Console.printLine("I like my coffee with cream but NOT sugar!" ); }

              /*
-	      * As seen above, in order for the expression "withCream and !withSugar" *to evaluate to true, each operand must also be true.
-In this case, we *can see that withCream was declared to be true.
-Then we look at the *second statement.
-	      *
-	      *Although withSugar is declared to be false, in the *expression, there is a "!" in front of withSugar.
-This is commonly *called the logical NOT, which evaluates to the opposite of a given *expression.
-Since withSugar is false intially, the ! then evaulates *to true.
-Thus, since both operands are true, the statement "I like my *coffee with cream but NOT sugar!" is printed.
-	      *
-	      */

-	     if(withCream or withSugar)
-	     {
-	     	Console.printLine("I like cream OR sugar in my coffee.
-Surprise me! "); }

-	     /*In the above lines of code, we see how to use "or."
+              * In the above lines of code, we see how to use "or."
 In order for the
 	      * expression "withCream or withSugar" to evaluate to true, only ONE of the
 	      * operands needs to be true.
 Although withSugar is declared to be false,
-	      * withCream is declared true, so the statement "I like cream OR sugar in my *coffee.
+	      * withCream is declared true, so the statement "I like cream OR sugar in my
+	      * coffee.
 Surprise me!" is printed.
 	      */

+	     if(withCream or withSugar)
+	     {
+	     	Console.printLine("I like cream OR sugar in my coffee.
+Surprise me! "); }

 	}
     }